Drinking Water Facilities

-In the next step of the treatment process, chemicals called coagulants are added to the water and the water is rapidly mixed so as to form "sticky" receptors which cause small particles to clump together.
+In the next step of the treatment process, chemicals called coagulants are introduced and the water is rapidly mixed so as to form "sticky" receptors which cause small particles to clump together.
 “Rapid mix” is just as it sounds: rapidly mixing the water to blend the chemicals together quickly.
-Flocculation involves successively slower mixing to further develop the suspended particles or "floc" that is captured by filtration.
+Flocculation involves successively slower mixing to further develop the suspended particles or "floc" that is captured by filtration in the succeeding step.

 Step 4: Direct Filtration